 * It’s been engineered for reduced noise levels and is quite a bit quieter than the DC61.

 My next thought was — Is the V6 good for anything aside from mattresses?
 Is it strictly a one use tool, or could I use it say to vacuum my couch or the car upholstery?

 You can absolutely use your V6 Mattress on other surfaces, such as your car upholstery and your sofa or recliner.
 It was definitely designed to be a multi-use tool.
-It even comes with a different ends you can swap out, such as a crevice tool, perfect for couches, not so necessary at least in in my experience, for mattresses.
+It even comes with different ends you can swap out, such as a crevice tool, perfect for couches, not so necessary, at least in my experience, for mattresses.